julsraemy/prezi/md/intro-open-data-2024.md

 ## Individual assignement

-- Select an existing dataset on the https://opendata.swiss/ platform
+- Select one or more datasets from one or several platforms discussed during the course (if several datasets are selected, there must be a common thread)
-- Analyse, describe and identify the potential uses of the dataset
+- Analyse, describe and identify the potential uses of the dataset(s)
 - Attempt to associate your work with one or several aspects of the other courses covered by the cross-disciplinary module (communication, statistics, survey techniques).
 - Between 800 and 1,000 words (without references) **due by Thursday 28 March**